 A complex web of issues cutting across society make the many conflicts in Nigeria challenging for peacebuilders to navigate.
 The general elections in May 2019 added another layer of complexity; marred by tension and political violence; while the Boko Haram insurgency in the northeast continued into its tenth year.
-It’s within this myriad of struggles that our partner, Peace Initiative Network (PIN) works with youth to address the roots of conflict – reducing recruitment to armed groups, tackling voter manipulation and helping to dispel suspicion and rivalry between different ethnic and religious groups.
+It’s within this context that our partners, Peace Initiative Network (PIN) and LEGASI works with women and youth to address the roots of conflict – reducing recruitment to armed groups, tackling voter manipulation and helping to dispel suspicion and rivalry between different ethnic and religious groups.

 A game plan for peace

 In 2019, 152 young people received vocational training, grants and equipment for a variety of trades, helping to grow income and business across the community.
 According to participants, having a valuable skillset was transformative in removing the financial and social incentives drawing them to armed groups – primarily boredom, and the money offered by gangs and terrorist groups to perpetrate violence.
 18 participants then went on to train 46 others, showing how this project will have a ripple effect for generations to come.